Errol Lloyd: Life and career

 Alongside creating his own work, Lloyd has demonstrated a consistent concern for the general advancement of Black visual arts in Britain, promoting, supporting and celebrating other artists including such notables as Ronald Moody and Aubrey Williams.
 Lloyd was artist-in-residence at the Keskidee Centre from its early days and was involved with some of the productions staged there by such playwrights as Rufus Collins.
 He also had a long association with the Minorities' Arts Advisory Service (MAAS), which aimed "to promote ethnic identity and preserve cultural traditions", in the course of which he did service as an editor of the MAAS journal Artrage (published from 1980 for some 15 years).
 He was a member of an initiative set up in 1978 called the Rainbow Art Group, which mounted several exhibitions.

 He was formerly a teacher for Advanced Painting at the Camden Arts Centre, and also served on the Visual Arts Panel for Arts Council England.
 He is also known as a musician, playwright and storyteller.

 He is the subject of a photograph in the National Portrait Gallery, London, by Horace Ové.
 Lloyd also features in Ové's film about John La Rose, Dream to Change the World.

 In 2012, Lloyd gave the keynote address on "Arts and Activism, Culture and Resistance" at the Annual Huntley Conference at London Metropolitan Archives.

 In 2016, Lloyd was inducted into the Munro College Old Boys Association Hall of Fame.

+Personal life

+In 1977, Lloyd married actress Joan Ann Maynard.